 JIP33: Standardization of equipment and packages

-We have been progressing standardization of equipment and packages, and have delivered four equipment specifications for procurement.
-A progress update on the current initiatives is provided below.
+We have been progressing standardization of equipment and packages, and have delivered four equipment specifications for procurement and we are working on 10 more.
+For further information, please see JIP33 Standardization of equipment specifications for procurement slide package or poster.

-JIP33 has now proven the concept of industry-wide collaboration towards standardization by completing a pilot project to standardize the four equipment specifications for procurement.
-These are now available on the IOGP website:
+JIP33 has now proven the concept of industry-wide collaboration towards standardization by completing a pilot project, phase 1, to standardize the four equipment specifications for procurement.
+These are now available:

 - IOGP S-560 Low voltage switchgear, published November 2016 with including Data Sheet, SDRL and POQR supplements.